pauldps/gfa-users/README.md

 * `OK` - action has completed successfully
 * `BAD_REQUEST` - action has failed due to request not being in expected format
 * `NOT_FOUND` - endpoint not found, or user not found
-* `UNAUTHORIZED` - action requires that an user signs in first
+* `UNAUTHORIZED` - action requires that a user signs in first
 * `FORBIDDEN` - action requires that signed-in user has permission to perform it
 * `INTERNAL_ERROR` - an unexpected error has occurred while performing the action